 Internship training is carried out in a variety of affiliated member training sites.

 The Cascades Region of NPTC is composed of member sites within Northwest and Central Washington.
-HealthPoint in Renton, Washington, will host NPTC’s monthly didactic training for interns within the Cascades Region as well as the regional supervisor orientation each summer.
+HealthPoint in Renton, Washington, will host most of NPTC’s monthly didactic training for interns within the Cascades Region as well as the regional supervisor orientation each summer.
+Four times each year didactic training will be held at Community Health of Central Washington in Yakima, WA.
 This will require monthly travel on the part of the interns depending on site placement.
 Please see map below for an idea of the travel that may be required.
 Many of the sites within the consortium employ more than one doctoral-level licensed psychologist, ensuring opportunities for primary supervision by two on-site doctoral-level licensed psychologists.